 To run a check, we need subject’s name in the Japanese character.
 Otherwise, the integrity of the verification diminishes due to the numerous numbers of homonyms in the Japanese language.

-Can you obtain the Certificate of Criminal Records in Japan?
+Can you obtain a certificate of criminal records in Japan?

 No. We can’t obtain it as a proxy of the subject.